MaXiaoYang6/K-meansToy/README.md

 # K-meansToy

-K-means 1.0...
+K-means 1.0

-There are many bugs now...
+There are many bugs now(Maybe)

+Welcome to submit pull requestion and push.

 ## Tutorial